 At any given time around 9.7% of the Australian population meet the criteria for a diagnosis of panic disorder.
 This means that almost one in ten people are experiencing frequent and often debilitating panic/anxiety attacks.
 Anyone can experience panic attacks and they often start for reasons which aren't obvious.
 Symptoms include racing heart, lightheadedness, shakiness, dry throat, sweating, nausea and feelings of intense fear or impending doom.
 Typically when they first occur you worry that you might be going crazy, losing control, having a heart attack/stroke, or that you wont be able to breathe.
 It's important to know that none of these things can happen as a result of panic attacks no matter how strongly it may feel like it.
 The good news about panic attacks is that they are often completely curable typically without the need for medication.
-Cognitive behaviour therapy (CBT) treatment programs of between eight and sixteen consultations have been demonstrated to achieve an elimination of panic attacks in up to 94% of cases.
+Correctly designed and implemented Cognitive behavioural therapy (CBT) treatment programs of between eight and sixteen consultations have been demonstrated to achieve an elimination of panic attacks in up to 94% of cases.

 Social anxiety disorder (SAD) or social phobia is more than just shyness (most people feel a little uncomfortable at first in social settings).
 A diagnosis of social anxiety disorder is typically given when a person experiences panicky feelings when in social settings or attempting to enter social settings.
 Symptoms can include blushing or fear of blushing (erythrophobia), heart racing, shakiness, feeling sick on the stomach, lightheaded and sweaty palms.
 Often excessive sweating can become the principal concern of those experiencing social anxiety perhaps leading to a diagnosis of hyperhydriosis.
 Cognitive behaviour therapy has been well evidenced to provide significant relief of social anxiety symptoms.